What is Heroin?

-We understand the pain and danger that can result from heroin misuse, but we also know that hope exists for healing.
-As such, we provide comprehensive treatment that gives those who are struggling with heroin misuse the chance to retake their lives and strive for long-term sobriety.
+We understand the pain and danger that can result from heroin use, but we also know that hope exists for healing.
+As such, we provide comprehensive addiction treatment that gives those who are struggling with heroin addiction the chance to retake their lives and strive for long-term sobriety.

 Free Addiction Assessment